pauldisney354/reading-notes/102/class5.md

-# Structure web pages with HTML
+# Design web pages with CSS

-### What is HTML and why do we use it?
+### What is the purpose of CSS?

-1. HTML is the basic language used to create and structure web pages.
-It acts like the skeleton of a website.
-2. We use HTML because it tells web browsers how to display and arrange elements on a page.
-It's esssential for building the outline to a website so the content can be presented in a clear and user-friendly way.
+The purpose of CSS is to control the apperance of a website by changing colors, fonts, layouts and spacing to make a website look better.

-### What are the 3 main parts of an HTML element?
+### What are the three ways to insert CSS into your project?

-The three main parts of an HTML element are:

-1. The opening tag
-2. The closing tag
-3. The content

-###  What is it called when you give an element extra information?

-- The extra information that you give an element is called an **atttribute**

-### What is a semantic element?

-- A semantic element is an element that clearly describes its meaning to both the browser and the developer.
-An example would be <header>.
-It tells the browser and developers that it contains introductory content or navigation links.
+1. Inline: Adds CSS directly *within* an HTML element using the style attribute.

+2. Internal: Place CSS rules inside a style tag within the head section of your HTML document.

+3. External: Link to an external .css file using the link tag in the HTML document.

+### Write an example of a CSS rule that would give all <p> elements red text.

+#### Example of a CSS rule that would give all <p> elements red text:

+p {
+    color: red;
+}